The Water Dragon's Bride

 The Water Dragon's Bride (水神の, Suijin no Hanayome) is a shōjo manga by Rei Toma which was serialized in Shogakukan's Cheese! and is licensed in North America by Viz Media.

 Plot

-Asahi, a modern-day girl, is whisked away to a strange land.
-She then befriends a boy named Subaru, who helps Asahi grow accustomed to this other land.
-But despite Subaru's efforts, Asahi gets in trouble when she's offered as a sacrifice to a water dragon god!
-Surprisingly, the god takes a liking to Asahi and decided to make her his bride once she grows older.
+Asahi, a modern-day child, is whisked away to a strange land set in a village in the past.
+She then befriends a boy named Subaru, who helps Asahi grow accustomed to her new life.
+Despite Subaru's efforts, Asahi gets in trouble when she's offered as a human sacrifice to a water dragon god!
+On what seems to be a whim, the god takes a liking to Asahi and decides to make her his bride once she grows older.
+However, he steals her voice with the intention of returning it to her when she comes of age.

+Without any way to return to her home, she becomes the priestess (Miko) of the village, though many villagers do not completely trust her.
+However, only she knows that all her prayers would be for naught as the gods in this world generally do not want to get involved with humans in the first place.
+Despite this, other villages find out about the strange priestess with reddish pink hair and grey eyes and want to take her in hopes of having the water dragon's power on their side.

+As time goes on, the water dragon begins to develop human-like emotions as he watches over the child growing up, and the conflict of power grows between the two.